laura-urrego-valois/laura-urrego-valois/README.md

 🤝 I enjoy collaborating in multidisciplinary teams and leveraging synergy to achieve quality results.

 ⚡ I am a Backend development enthusiast with experience in the Java language and skills in technologies and frameworks like Spring, Hibernate, RESTful APIs, Maven, Gradle and Git.
 Although I also have knowledge of Frontend tools like HTML, CSS, JavaScript and React, my main focus is on Backend development.
-I enjoy building robust and scalable applications, optimizing their performance, and delivering efficient solutions.

 💞️ I'm looking to collaborate on impactful projects where I can make significant contributions and be part of something big.
 I thrive in challenging environments that push me to think creatively and solve complex problems.